About POSI and FAQ

 This means that it is possible for a party to adopt the principles as an aspirational statement, even when they do not yet meet all (or even any) of the requirements.
 The community can then monitor progress on the individual actions and detect when no progress is being made.
 The reputational fallout from publicly adopting the principles and then failing to make any progress on them would be severe.
 Public adoption of the principles as an aspiration becomes a kind of forcing function.

-What do you mean by “stakeholder?”
+What is meant by “stakeholder?”
 Does this just mean those who have made direct financial investments in the infrastructure organisation?

 No. This narrow definition of “stakeholder” - focusing solely on those who have “invested” - is not widely held.
 In fact, common phrases like “stakeholder economy” and “stakeholder capitalism” describe the exact opposite: systems that don’t just focus on the “investor”, but which instead balance benefits to the investor with benefits to employees, the broader community, society, and the environment.